Combinations without specified separations: Introduction

 We define a \textit{$(w_1,g_1,w_2,g_2,\ldots,g_{t-1},w_t)$-comb} as a linear array of $t$ sub-tiles (which we refer to as \textit{teeth}) of dimensions $w_i\times1$ separated by $t-1$ gaps of width $g_i$.
 The \textit{length} of a comb is $\sum_{i=1}^{t-1}(w_i+g_i)+w_t$.
-When the $t$ teeth are all of width $w$ and the $t-1$ gaps are all of width $g$, we refer to the object as a $(w,g;t)$-comb; such combs can be used to give a combinatorial interpretation of products of integer powers of two consecutive generalized Fibonacci numbers \cite{AE-GenFibSqr}.
+When the $t$ teeth are all of width $w$ and the $t-1$ gaps are all of width $g$, it is referred to as a $(w,g;t)$-comb \cite{AE23}; such combs can be used to give a combinatorial interpretation of products of integer powers of two consecutive generalized Fibonacci numbers \cite{AE24}.
 Evidently, a $(w,g;1)$-comb (or $w$-comb) is just a $w$-omino (and a $(w,0;n)$-comb is an $nw$-omino).
 A $(w,g;2)$-comb is also known as a \textit{$(w,g)$-fence}.
 The fence was introduced in \cite{Edw08} to obtain a combinatorial interpretation of the tribonacci numbers as the number of tilings of an $n$-board using just two types of tiles, namely, squares and $(\frac12,1)$-fences. $(\frac12,g)$-fences have also been used to obtain results on strongly restricted permutations \cite{EA15}.

 In this paper, we start in \S\ref{s:bij} by giving the bijection between combinations with disallowed separations and the restricted-overlap tilings of boards with squares and combs.
 Counting these types of tilings requires knowledge of all permissible minimal gapless configurations of square-filled and/or restricted overlapping combs known as metatiles which are introduced in \S\ref{s:metatiles}.
 In \S\ref{s:counting} we derive results from which recursion relations for $S_{n,k}$ (or $S_n$) for various classes of the set of disallowed differences $\mathcal{Q}$ can be obtained.
-Bijections between two classes of strongly restricted permutations and combinations with $\mathcal{Q}=\{m,2m,\ldots,jm\}$ and $\mathcal{Q}=\{1,q\}$ are given in \S\ref{s:rperms}.
-Connections between some instances of $\mathcal{Q}$ and bit strings are pointed out in \S\ref{s:bits}.
-The appendix contains a listing of code for efficiently calculating $S_n$ and $S_{n,k}$ for any given $\mathcal{Q}$ with largest element, $q\leq32$.